keithbuhler/keithbuhler.github.io/PHL-200-S2016-Syllabus.md

 ## Course Description:
 This class is an exercise in a different way of thinking.
 We will think deeply about the world, God, death, science, logic, language, and our own selves.
 Along the way, we will learn some facts of history, vocabulary words, philosophical concepts, and big names.
 But our main task is to *think*.
 You may be confused.
 You will be challenged.

 We will think by discussing, reading, and writing.
-For thinking clearly, logically, accurately is the master skill.
+Thinking clearly, logically, accurately in each of these activities is the master skill.
 It is useful for academics, for work, and for life.
-For some, this class will convince you to major or minor in philosophy.
+For some, our study will convince you to major or minor in philosophy.
 For others, it will make you better in your own discipline.
-For you must think well in any profession: No matter the career, the top five most coveted job skills are communication, teamwork, critical thinking, and creativity, and self-discipline, which philosophy can help you with.
+For the skills you learn in philosophy apply to any profession: the top five most coveted job skills are communication, teamwork, critical thinking, and creativity, and self-discipline.

 For still others, thinking well will help you in motherhood or the monastery.
 For all of us, we want to become more connected, integrated, thoughtful, reflective human beings.
 The ultimate motivation for having the conversation we call philosophy must be that it can make us better.
 We are also entering into the Great Conversation with our own, limited (often confused) thoughts, becoming part of the Conversation, and (by it) being forever changed.